zodiac-signs-in-japanese

 Negative attributes: narrow-minded, constrained

 The Ox spurns laziness and understands the power of combining patience with hard work.
-However, Ox people are quite stubborn and want to remain on the path they’ve chosen, and so it may be hard to persuade them from their views.
+However, Ox people are also quite stubborn and want to remain on the path they’ve chosen, and so it may be hard to persuade them to change their mind or consider an alternative point of view.

 Positive attributes: brave, confident, passionate